PavanKumarKothuri/AWScloud-MachineLearning-Projects/README.md

 ## **🔮 Future Plans**

 This repository will be continually updated with new projects as I progress through the curriculum.
-I plan to expand my portfolio with more complex and advanced cybersecurity, cloud computing, and machine learning applications, demonstrating a broad range of skills.
+I plan to expand my portfolio with more complex and advanced cloud computing, cybersecurity and machine learning applications, demonstrating a broad range of skills.

 ---